Updated: Apr 21

 Owner of Thistle Bee the Florist, Katherine says that her business promotes sustainability in her couples' weddings by:

 Going "floral foam-free" as often as possible.
-Floral foam is a synthetic plastic that is not biodegradable, meaning it will be in our oceans or on our lands for years and years to come creating issues for our ecosystem.
+Floral foam is a synthetic plastic that is not biodegradable (it will be in our oceans and on our lands for years-- yikes)!

 Renting candles, lanterns, and other décor.

 Using locally grown flowers to support the local community of growers and also to reduce the amount of transport and emissions.

 If you choose to go with a seating chart display for your wedding seating assignments, we suggest renting one from a company such as Adorn Market (pictured below) or buying one that you will repurpose in your home.
 If you decide to go with escort cards, make them useful.
 Avoid using paper and consider using escort cards that can double as a wedding favor and/or table décor, such as the succulents in the photo below.